ctwiebe23/auttaja/README.md

 > : helper, auxiliary, helpmate, helpmeet

 Auttaja is a collection of small functions and classes that I commonly use in my personal projects.
-Purely a convenience library, nothing impressive or particularily useful.
+Purely a convenience library, nothing here should be particularily noteworthy.

 # Install